-However, stem cell therapy could be the key to providing footballers with longevity, and as research into regenerative medicine has progressed and diversified, there are growing numbers of high-profile athletes opting for stem cell treatment to remedy their sports injuries.
+However, stem cell therapy may help provide footballers with longevity, and as research into regenerative medicine has progressed and diversified, there are growing numbers of high-profile athletes opting for private or experimental stem cell treatment to remedy their sports injuries.

 Could Stem Cells Help Heal Sports Injuries to the Hamstring?